Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 ### Name of the class

 The proposed name is `SuccessOrFailure` was chosen because it clearly express that this class is a union of successful and failed outcomes.
-Some alternative names like `Result` and `Try` ware discussed and the following objections were raised:
+Some alternative names like `Result` and `Try` were discussed and the following objections were raised:

 * A shorter name does not clearly indicate what this wrapper class actually represents.